New and Old Media Begin Working Together

 ARNOLD: But Schachter says with online readership growing, this is a good move for the newspapers to make because they've been stumbling online.
 He says often their Web sites are poorly organized and don't make it easy for advertisers to place ads.
 The Google auction system is supposed to fix that.
 Denise Warren is chief advertising officer for the New York Times Media Group.

-Ms. DENISE WARREN (Chief Advertising Officer, New York Times Media Group): Our hope is that we'll be able to open up a whole new segment of advertisers to the New York Times.
+DENISE WARREN: Our hope is that we'll be able to open up a whole new segment of advertisers to the New York Times.

 ARNOLD: Chris Arnold, NPR News.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.